Safeguarding and E-Safety

 Facebook/Social media sites

 Children of KS1 age are not entitled to use FaceBook.
 Children will not be using social media sites during school hours.
 We also ask parent/carers not to name school, staff or other children on SMS

 All teaching staff have completed the Prevent Training through Channel and as a result of this, staff are vigilant around ensuring all members of the school (including parents/carers) feel part of the school community.
 Promoting healthy relationships both within and outside of school is an embedded aspect of our school ethos.
 This includes promoting participating in groups within the local community such as Rainbows, Beavers, local sports clubs and the local Church.
 We also teach the children about the importance of enjoying healthy friendships through Anti-Bullying week, Jigsaw PSHE and assemblies.
 We celebrate our work with local organisations such as The Rotary Club, Praizin’ Hands, Pennington Junior School and Colton Care.
 At Pennington Infant School we celebrate diversity.

 Supporting our Children to Keep Themselves Safe

 Within the curriculum we support our children in how to keep themselves safe.
-This includes teaching about Internet Safety, Sun Safety, Water Safety, Beach Safety, Fire Safety and Stranger Danger( see photos and power points below).
+This includes teaching about Internet Safety, Sun Safety, Water Safety, Beach Safety, Fire Safety and Stranger Danger.
 Our children know that they can talk to the adults in school about any concerns and that it is our job to keep them safe.
 Children in KS1 are encouraged to visit Mrs Butcher, who is ELSA trained (Pupil and Family Support Lead) in The Drey if they have any concerns that they would like to share.